krzysztof-szewczyk/cloudservices-homework/README.md

    - filtering
       - ignore null params (name or state)
       - name contains given phrase ignoring case
-   - for change history (auditing) has been used JaVers lib
+   - for change history (auditing) has been used JaVers lib (no endpoint was created)